Rough Potential Recovery in the Plane: Potential recovery

 As the terms involving $h$ are continuous in all parameters, the second set of the three is empty, so by the elementary inequality \eqref{element0} and Theorem~\ref{it}, we see that

 for all $\epsilon>0$, which yields \eqref{zero}, and so we are done. $\Box$

-{\it Proof of Theorem~\ref{names}.} For $V\in H^{1/2}$, the potentials $q=V-\kappa^2\chi_\Omega$ are contained in $\dot{H}^s$ for $0<s< 1/2$ (see for example \cite{FR}) and so we find Bukhgiem solutions $U_{k,x}$, associated to $q$, and recover their value on the boundary as before.
-Corollary~\ref{dim} requires the potential $q$ to be contained in $H^{1/2}$ which is not satisfied for any domain.
-However, it is clear from the proof of Theorem~\ref{it} that we can relax this additional condition further to
+{\it Proof of Theorem~\ref{names}.} This follows by applying Corollary~\ref{dim} to the potential $q=V-\kappa^2\chi_\Omega$.
+For $V\in H^{1/2}$, the potentials $q=V-\kappa^2\chi_\Omega$ are contained in $\dot{H}^s$ for $0<s< 1/2$ (see for example \cite{FR}) and so we find Bukhgeim solutions $U_{k,x}$, associated to $q$, and recover their value on the boundary as before.
+However, Corollary~\ref{dim} requires the potential $q$ to be contained in $H^{1/2}$ which is not satisfied for any domain.
+However, it is clear from the proof of Theorem~\ref{it} that we can relax this condition further to